Interference-Aware Opportunistic Random Access in Dense IoT Networks: Numerical Evaluation

-In Fig. \ref{fig_Rsum_N100_K2_sim}, the aggregate PHY throughput of the proposed IA-ORA protocol versus $\textsf{snr}$ in dB scale is plotted for $K=2$ and $N=100$.
-As benchmark schemes, performance of the ORA and slotted ALOHA protocols is also shown in the figure.
-Under the ORA protocol, each user opportunistically transmits with the PHY data rate of $\log_2 \left(1 + \frac{\Phi_G P_\text{TX}}{N_0}\right)$ if its uplink channel gain exceeds $\Phi_G$ \cite{qin2006distributed}.
-This protocol can be treated as a special case of our IA-ORA protocol with $K=1$ and thus leads to worse performance as $K \geq 2$.
-For the slotted ALOHA protocol, since both details of the PHY coding\slash processing and the effects of fading are neglected in the protocol design phase, we adopt the PHY data rate of $\log_2(1+\textsf{snr})$ for fair comparison.
-It is observed that the IA-ORA protocol outperforms the slotted ALOHA and ORA protocols in the low and moderate SNR regimes, and then gets saturated to a certain value in the high SNR regime.
-This throughput saturation comes from the fact that the MAC throughput and the multiuser diversity gain are not fully achieved due to the limited $N$ in the network suffering from the severe inter-cell interference, where $N$ is set to $100$ and is less than the value required by our user scaling condition.
-In other words, if $N$ is set to a higher value or a value that scales with \textsf{snr}, then the resulting PHY throughput achieved by our IA-ORA protocol will not experience this apparent saturation in the high SNR regime, which implies that the IA-ORA protocol will be still dominant.
+In Fig. \ref{fig_Rsum_N100_K2_sim}, the aggregate throughput of our IA-ORA protocol versus $\textsf{snr}$ in dB scale is illustrated for $K=2$ and $N=100$.
+As benchmark schemes, performance of the ORA and slotted ALOHA protocols is also illustrated in the figure.
+In the conventional ORA protocol, each user performs opportunistic transmission with the PHY data rate of $\log_2 \left(1 + \frac{\Phi_G P_\text{TX}}{N_0}\right)$ if its uplink channel gain exceeds $\Phi_G$ \cite{qin2006distributed}.
+Note that the ORA protocol can be regarded as a special case of our IA-ORA protocol by setting $K=1$ and thus leads to the worse performance when $K \geq 2$.
+In the slotted ALOHA protocol, since both implementation details of the PHY coding\slash processing and the effects of fading are neglected in the protocol design phase, the PHY data rate of $\log_2(1+\textsf{snr})$ is adopted for fair comparison.
+It is observed that the IA-ORA protocol is superior to the slotted ALOHA and ORA protocols in terms of the throughput in the low and moderate SNR regimes, and then converges to a certain value in the high SNR regime.
+The throughput saturation for high SNR is because the MAC throughput and the multiuser diversity gain are not fully achieved due to the limited $N$ in the network suffering from the severe inter-cell interference, where $N$ is set to $100$ and is less than the value computed by our user scaling law in~(\ref{eq_condition}).
+In other words, if $N$ is set to a higher value that scales with \textsf{snr}, then the resulting throughput achieved by our IA-ORA protocol will not experience this apparent saturation in the high SNR regime, which implies that the IA-ORA protocol will be still dominant.